Electrician Chicago IL | 24 Hour Licensed Residential MCC Electric

 You might experience unwanted tripping even because of minor fluctuations that aren’t even dangerous for the machine or the people.

 A current overload cannot be detected with this circuit.
-It only detects the difference in the live and neutral current.
+It only detects the difference between the live and neutral current.

 Line-neutral shocks can still exist because the current at the terminals is the same as the line-neutral shocks.